hannoeru/hannoeru.me/posts/2021-09-28-Replace-Docker-Desktop-with-Multipass.md

 ## Why

-Because Docker Desktop is taken a lot resource from my Mac.
+Because Docker Desktop is taking a lot of resource from my Mac.

 ## Getting Started